joshbegley/nyt-latest/README.md

 **Late Night Is Disappointed in Democrats Over Shutdown Deal**\
-`“Our long national nightmare is different,” Stephen Colbert said after eight Democratic senators voted with Republicans to end the government shutdown.`\
+`“Our long national nightmare is different,” Stephen Colbert said after some Democratic senators voted with Republicans to end the government shutdown.`\
 https://nytimes.com/2025/11/11/arts/television/late-night-democrats-government-shutdown.html

 **World Cup fans with 'right to buy' tickets say FIFA forced them into 'unjust ultimatum'**\